Upturn unsubscribed user

 Total Addressable Market (TAM)

-The global apparel market is valued at approximately $1.5 trillion.
-The Gap, Inc. is positioned to capture a portion of this TAM through its diverse brands, distribution channels, and product offerings.
+The global apparel market is estimated to be in the trillions of USD.
+The Gap, Inc. is positioned to capture a portion of this TAM by targeting various segments with its distinct brands, focusing on value, quality, and style.

 Upturn SWOT Analysis